-Trap #1: Line 6 - real estate taxes
+Trap #1: Line 6 - Real estate taxes

-The money you send the bank may be more than what the bank pays for your taxes, says Julian Block, a tax attorney and author of Julian Block’s Home Seller’s Guide to Tax Savings.
-That will lead you to putting the wrong number on Schedule A.
+Your lender keeps up to a two-month payment cushion, so the money you sent the bank last year may be more than what the bank pays for your property taxes, says Julian Block, a tax attorney and author of “Julian Block’s Home Seller’s Guide to Tax Savings.”

 - Your monthly payment to the lender: $2,000 for mortgage + $500 escrow for taxes